dayyass/graph-based-clustering/README.md

 Both of these methods has sklearn-like `fit/fit_predict` interface.

 ### ConnectedComponentsClustering

-This method makes pairwise distances matrix on the input data, use *threshold*, given by the user, to binarize pairwise distances matrix and make undirected graph, and then finds connected components to perform clustering.
+This method makes pairwise distances matrix on the input data, use *threshold* (parameter given by the user) to binarize pairwise distances matrix and make undirected graph, and then finds connected components to perform the clustering.

-threshold: float,
-        metric: Union[str, Callable] = "euclidean",
-        n_jobs: Optional[int] = None,

 Required arguments:
 - **threshold** - threshold to binarize pairwise distances matrix and make undirected graph